sjtuytc/Neurips21-ProTo-Program-guided-Transformers-for-Program-guided-Tasks/README.md

 #### Minecraft

-The original

->📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...
+The original data and code are not available due to license issue (the original Minecraft dataset is from the Google company).
+However, I can provide help if you drop me an email: zelin@link.cuhk.edu.hk.

 ## Training